m50d/m50d.github.com/2020-09-22-language-success-is-random.md

-For the past 10 years I've been making my career in language X.
+For the past 10 years I've been making my career in language X. I thought - and still think - that language X is the best language going.
+I thought - but no longer think - that this mattered.